• writer • editorial consultant • educator • student •

 a bit about Rae

 Rae Stringfield (she/her) grew up in the Tennessee Valley.
-She holds an MFA in Creative Writing & Environment from Iowa State University, where she served as Fiction Editor for Flyway: Journal of Writing & Environment and taught creative writing, rhetoric and critical thinking, and special topics honors courses.
+She is a PhD student in University of New Mexico's Rhetoric & Writing program and holds an MFA in Creative Writing & Environment from Iowa State University, where she served as Fiction Editor for Flyway: Journal of Writing & Environment.
+She has taught creative writing, rhetoric and writing, multimodal composition, and special topics honors courses.

 Rae is a fiction writer, an avid reader, a freelance editorial consultant, and an Assistant Fiction Editor for Newfound.
 She is currently at work on her first novel.

 A content edit is appropriate for a manuscript that already has all the essential components including solid plot, round characters, and an ending.
 A content edit understands a manuscript’s goals and views the project as a whole to provide both big-picture and focused analysis and suggestions that support the author in realizing the manuscript’s full potential.

 Line-editing focuses on style and language and is appropriate for a manuscript in its final stages.
 Line-editing attends to consistency in tone and point-of-view, trims redundancies, reduces unnecessary passive voice, ensures clarity of meaning, smooths transitions, and pays special attention to dialogue.